2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/006_Transformation_Matrices.md

 \end{bmatrix}
 $$

-In short, you need to rotate the item by first "bringing it centred to the origin", rotating it and then bring it back into its original position.
+In short, you need to rotate the item by first "bringing it centered to the origin", rotating it and then bring it back into its original position.

 ### Shearing